judehunter/diopters/README.md

 ### flat

-Focuses on a an array that is created as a result of flattening a 2d array into a 1d array.
+Focuses on an array that is created as a result of flattening a 2d array into a 1d array.

 This is very useful when focusing on nested arrays, in scenarios where you only care about the final list of elements, and not the structure of the nested arrays.